Frequently Asked Questions from General Assembly Delegates

 How do I cast my vote in the UUA election?

 In 2013, General Assembly delegates passed a bylaw change that allows for UUA elections to be conducted by electronic ballots.
-If an election is necessary (contested), instructions on how delegates will cast votes electronically will accompany the credential cards.
+If an election is necessary (contested), instructions on how delegates will cast votes electronically will accompany their electronic credential.
 Please be sure to read the instructions carefully and completely.
 Note: there are no contested elections in 2015.

 Is my congregation certified?